 Diversification and higher returns

 Because international markets do not always move in sync, diversification on a global scale may help offset the effect of a downturn in the U.S. market.
-A stock portfolio allocated 80% to U.S. stocks and 20% to international stocks, rebalanced annually, has historically earned slightly higher average annual returns than a pure domestic portfolio, with less variability in returns.2 Investors in international securities may face additional risks, such as higher taxation, less liquidity, political problems, and currency fluctuations, that do not affect domestic investors.
+A stock portfolio allocated 80% to U.S. stocks and 20% to international stocks, rebalanced annually, has historically earned slightly higher average annual returns than a purely domestic portfolio, with less variability in returns.2 Investors in international securities may face additional risks, such as higher taxation, less liquidity, political problems, and currency fluctuations, that do not affect domestic investors.
 But despite these risks, the potential for higher returns can make these markets attractive to many client portfolios.

 The MSCI EAFE (Europe, Australasia, Far East) Index, which tracks 21 major world markets, posted a 5.95% annualized rate of return for the 30 years ended December 31, 2016, compared with the 10.16% annualized return of Standard & Poor's Composite Index of 500 Stocks (S&P 500).3 This difference in returns is due in part to differences in economic and market environments in countries around the world.
 For example, the Japanese market throughout the 1990s was depressed due to the country's economic recession.
 Many Japanese stocks became undervalued, providing a buying opportunity.
 In 1999 the Japanese stock market bounced back, producing a gain of more than 60%.